bl1231/bilbomd-ui/README.md

+# bilbomd-ui

+`bilbomd-ui` is the frontend GUI for BilboMD.
+It is an SPA created with CRA.
+The deploy [instructions](https://github.com/bl1231/bilbomd#2-deploy-the-bilbomd-front-end-ui) give details of using PM@ to deploy a production instance to `https://bilbomd.bl1231.als.lbl.gov`, but if you want to start a development version you can just check this code out and fire it up interactively.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).